WRITE(3P) - phpMan

 write(), the file offset shall be incremented by the number of bytes

 actually written.
-On a regular file, if this incremented file offset is
+On a regular file, if the position of the last byte

 On a file not capable of seeking, writing shall always take place